ChrisJabb21/ChrisJabb21/README.md

-### Hi there 👋 my name is..
+### Hi there 👋 and marhaba, my name is..
 ![Chris Jabbour](https://raw.githubusercontent.com/ChrisJabb21/ChrisJabb21/master/earthbanner.png)

 - 🔭 I’m currently working on
-  - Networking with other technology, IT, and cybersecurity professionals when I can
+  - Growing my professional and social network with other technology, IT, and cybersecurity professionals.
-  - Transitioning as a Professor at Robert Morris University
+  - Working as a Professor at Robert Morris University
   - Finding my niche in the IT and Cybersecurity field through self learning and hands-on exploration.
   - Upskilling on learning and training platforms such as TryHackMe by doing Cybersecurity challenges, hands-on walkthroughs, and capture the flag exercises
 - 🌱📚 I’m currently learning about...
+  - Application and Software Security
-  - Malware analysis
+  - Malware Analysis
   - Threat hunting
-  - Cybersecurity and IT automation uses with Python
-  - The security testing and assessment domain of cybersecurity
-  - Digital Forensics and Incident Response
-  - Application and Software Security
+  - Pentration Testing
 - ⚡ In my free time, I...
   - Learn and practice guitar,
   - Learn spoken languages (Currently learning Spanish and Arabic),